sallu-786/Go2_Isaac_ros2/ros-mcp-server/README_MCP.md

 pip install -r requirements_web_mcp.txt python web_portal.py
 ```
-To run the LLM description dont forget to add your own key in confg.py
+To run the LLM description dont forget to add your own key in [config.py](<config.py>) or use Ollama for local hosting